halogenandtoast/oath/README.md

 ## Configuration

-Monban::Configuration has lots of options for changing how monban works.
+Oath::Configuration has lots of options for changing how oath works.
 Currently the options you can change are as follows:

 ### User values